Skip to main content

 • Hashes differ → secret is updated.

-• Local definition removed but server still has it → CLI reports the secret as orphaned (and deletes it on --prune).
+• Local definition removed but server still has it → CLI reports the secret as orphaned (and deletes it when you pass --prune).

 This allows config-as-code workflows to be safely re-run from CI without leaking secret values into logs or git history.